samcoded/AirBnB_clone/README.md

 ### create:

-Creates a new instance of BaseModel, saves it (to the JSON file) and prints the id.
+Creates a new instance of User, saves it (to the JSON file) and prints the id.
 Ex:

 ```